Our Services

 Helpful Resources

-ADHD often disrupts sleep with delayed sleep phase, poor sleep quality, and daytime drowsiness that can worsen core symptoms even after standard sleep hygiene and ADHD treatments.
-A sleep specialist can uncover underlying disorders like sleep apnea, restless legs syndrome, or delayed sleep phase disorder and coordinate tailored therapies alongside adjustments to your ADHD medication schedule.
+ADHD frequently disrupts sleep, causing delayed sleep phase, poor sleep quality, and daytime drowsiness that can intensify core ADHD symptoms—even after standard sleep hygiene practices and ADHD treatments.
+A sleep specialist can identify underlying conditions like sleep apnea, restless legs syndrome, or delayed sleep phase disorder, then coordinate tailored therapies alongside adjustments to your ADHD medication schedule.

 People with ADHD commonly experience: